 Who better to convince you that the company they are working for and the opportunities within it are superb and worth your hard work?
 If the interviewer cannot do this adequately then perhaps they have misgivings about their current environment that must be taken into consideration.

 3. What are the duties and responsibilities attendant to the role?

 It’s important to let the hiring manager know that you are a team player and certainly willing to do any number of things to help the company succeed.
 However, this is the time to determine if any of the requirements might be the type that you have little interest in.

 A crucial question from a number of perspectives.
 Does it appear that there are unreasonable expectations?
 Are people fleeing the company due to difficulties and will this problem continue after you have accepted the role?
 Has a strong performer simply moved on to another location?
 The response to this item can tell you a great deal about the strength of the opportunity and organization as a whole.

 5. What type of individuals are most successful with the company?
 How is that success measured?

 It’s always a good idea to get a feel for the current and former employees of a particular organization who have performed well there.
-It’s also paramount to have a strong understanding of how a successful term of work will be calculated.
+It’s also paramount to have a strong understanding of how a successful term of work will be structured and calculated.

 6. What does a normal day consist of for someone in this position?